aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/clean-up-before-or-during-a-mail-merge-operation/_index.md

 ﻿---
-title: Clean Up Before or During a Mail Merge Operation
+title: Clean Up Before or During a Mail Merge Operation – Aspose.Words for С++
+articleTitle: Clean Up Before or During a Mail Merge Operation
+linktitle: Clean Up Before or During a Mail Merge Operation
 type: docs
 description: "Aspose.Words for C++ allows you to apply different cleaning and removing options such as deleting merge fields before performing a mail merge operation or removing unused regions during a mail merge operation."
 keywords: "cleanup options mail merge c#"